zhaobaoping/test/BUMO_ATP_Standard.rst

 Transferring Tokens
 ^^^^^^^^^^^^^^^^^^^^

-Transferring tokens is to transfer an amount of tokens to a destination account.
+Transferring tokens is to transfer a certain amount of tokens to a destination account.
-When transferring tokens, the user set the parameters by initiating an transaction of ``Transferring Assets`` type.
+When transferring tokens, you can set the parameters by initiating an transaction of ``Transferring Assets`` type.
 The following table shows the parameters to be set.